Edit this page

 would generate the Android and iOS projects and leave the rest of the project untouched.

-In addition to generating the native folders, prebuild also makes the following modifications:
+In addition to generating the native directories, prebuild also makes the following modifications:

 scripts